The Perfect Bulgaria Itinerary: 5 to 10 Days (or More!)

 Most smaller city centres are easily navigable by foot, including cities like Plovdiv and Veliko Tarnovo, however, in Sofia, it might be necessary to use the public transportation system.
 The metro in Sofia is efficient and user-friendly, with everything written in both Bulgarian and English.

 If you need to take a taxi in Bulgaria, make sure to practice the general precautions you would with taxis throughout the world as, unfortunately, Bulgaria is not immune to taxi scams.
-Uber is not available in Bulgaria, however, there are a number of taxi apps in various cities where you can call a reliable cab.
+However, there are a number of taxi apps in various cities where you can call a reliable cab.

 The bus is the most efficient way to get around Bulgaria